thegraidenetwork/job-openings/README.md

 ## What is The Graide Network?

-The Graide Network connects K-12 teachers with qualified teaching assistants to grade and provide feedback on student work online.
-Feedback is one of the most powerful instructional tools that teachers have, so we help them give them more of it.
+[The Graide Network](https://www.thegraidenetwork.com/) connects K-12 teachers 👩🏽‍🏫 with qualified teaching assistants to grade and provide feedback 📝 on student work online.
+Feedback is one of the most powerful instructional tools that teachers have, so we help them give them more of it to their students.

 ## Who is on the team?

 The Graide Network was founded in 2015 by [Blair Pircon](https://www.linkedin.com/in/blairmpircon/) and [Elizabeth Nell](https://www.linkedin.com/in/enell/), and has [won numerous awards](https://www.thegraidenetwork.com/awards-recognitions/) for being a promising and impactful education technology company.
 In 2018, we [closed a $1 million seed round](https://www.thegraidenetwork.com/blog-all/graidenetwork-announces-1-million-seed-round), and started growing the team.

 You can read more about our company on [our website](https://www.thegraidenetwork.com/), [blog](https://www.thegraidenetwork.com/blog/), or [in the news](https://www.thegraidenetwork.com/news/).
+We are a mission-driven education technology company, so if education is your passion, read on.

 ## Are we hiring engineers?